gotspam/f5-azure-lab-days/docs/_build/html/_sources/class1/class1.rst.txt

 This class covers the following topics:

-- Deploy a standalone F5 BIG-IP Application Delivery Controller in Azure
+- Deploy a Standalone F5 BIG-IP Application Delivery Controller in Azure
-- Deploying an F5 Web Application Firewall using the Azure Security Center
+- Deploy an F5 Web Application Firewall Using the Azure Security Center
-- Deploy an F5 BIG-IP active/active HA pair using ARM templates
+- Deploy an F5 BIG-IP Active/Active HA Pair Using ARM Templates

 Expected time to complete: **3 hours**